-PATRICIA HUBBARD was born and raised in Riverdale, a little town just outside Fresno and has lived in the city itself since 1996.
+PATRICIA HUBBARD was born and raised in Riverdale, a little town just outside of Fresno, and has lived in the city itself since 1996.
 Solidifying her roots here, Hubbard's three children and siblings also live in Fresno.
-But her feeling of connection to the place has grown since getting involved with the Yosemite Village Community Garden and Urban Farm Incubator (Yo'Ville Community Garden).
+But her feeling of connection to the place has grown since getting involved with the Yo'Ville Community Garden.